NREL/elm/elm/ords/README.md

     $ pip install pdftotext

-(OPTIONAL) If you want to have access to Optical Character Recognition (OCR) for PDF parsing, you should also install pytesseract during this step:
+(OPTIONAL) If you want to have access to Optical Character Recognition (OCR) for PDF parsing, you should also install pytesseract during this step.
+Note that there may be additional OS-specific installation steps to get tesseract working properly (see the pytesseract install instructions [here](https://pypi.org/project/pytesseract/))

     $ pip install pytesseract pdf2image